About Blackboard Drive for Mac

 - The uninstallation utility is only able to remove startup items, programs settings, and cache data for the user who runs the utility.
 Other users can manually remove these items.

 - In some cases, Finder may return its focus to the server root after deleting a file or folder.
-This behavior is independent of whether Drive is running.
+This behavior is independent from the Drive being running or not.

 - When moving a file or folder via the command line, or when renaming or moving a file in Finder, it may take several seconds for the operation to be propagated to the server.
 Further operations that alter the state of that file or folder before the completion of the original operation may cause synchronization problems, possibly resulting in data loss.
 When using the command line to move a file or folder, or when using Finder to move or rename a file, please check the Status Monitor to ensure that the operation has been completed before performing additional operations that alter the state of that file or folder.